 Freedom to Speak Up Guardian

-I have been appointed by the Board as Freedom to Speak Up Guardian, here at the Queen Elizabeth Hospital.
+I am the Freedom to Speak Up Guardian here at the Queen Elizabeth Hospital.
 Many of you may remember me, as a Governor here at the hospital, from 2011 up until 2015.
 I concentrated particularly on patient experience, seeking ways of improving services for older people and vulnerable people.

 I have worked in Health and Social Care all my working life.
 I have worked in Norfolk since 1991 and I was well known for my work with housing associations and voluntary organisations, setting up new care and support services and managing them across both Norfolk and Suffolk.